Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Numerical Results

-Fig.~\ref{fig:E_vs_ps} illustrates the success probability trade-off, $\bar{p}_s$, as a function of the average energy consumed by the system, $\bar{E}$, for $Q\in[0,8]$, considering the three case studies analyzed previously.
-As $Q$ increases from 0 to 7, the energy consumption of the system also increases.
-However, when $Q = 8$, meaning that no slots are reserved for the push sub-frame, energy consumption decreases.
-This occurs because the alarmed nodes then won't receive a \gls{wus} to attempt for data transmission; hence, causing the contribution of $E_2(t)$ to drop to zero -- see eq.~\eqref{eq: E2}.
-Conversely, the lowest energy consumption is observed for $Q = 0$, where the system operates exclusively in push mode, which leaves the considered system unable to serve any queries.
-Hence, only nodes with alarms contribute to the average energy expenditure.
-The values of $Q$ maximizing $\bar{p}_s$, correspond to different value of energy spent: in the case of \emph{a}) $Q = 6$, $\bar{p}_s \approx 0.69$ and $E \approx 0.471$ mJ; for \emph{b}), $Q = 5$, $\bar{p}_s \approx 0.70$ and $\bar{E} \approx 0.466$ mJ; in \emph{c}) $Q = 3$, $p_s \approx 0.71$ and $E \approx 0.394$ mJ.
-In all the three cases, the maximum $\bar{p}_s$ is achieved with an intermediate energy consumption that allows a certain performance level for both anomaly reporting and serving queries.
+Figs.~\ref{fig:E_vs_ps_uncorrelated} and ~\ref{fig:E_vs_ps_correlated} illustrate the success probability trade-off, $\bar{p}_s$, as a function of the average energy consumed by the system, $\bar{E}$, for $Q\in[0,8]$ under uncorrelated and correlated traffic, considering the three case studies analyzed previously.
+In both figures, as $Q$ increases from 0 to 7, the energy consumption of the system also increases.
+However, when $Q = 8$--meaning that no slots are reserved for the push sub-frame--energy consumption decreases.
+This occurs because the alarmed nodes transmit only if triggered by a \gls{wus}, causing the contribution of $E_2(t)$ in~\eqref{eq: E2} to drop to zero.
+Conversely, the lowest energy consumption is observed for $Q = 0$, where the system operates exclusively in push mode, and it is unable to serve any queries.
+In this case, only alarmed nodes contribute to the energy expenditure.
+Although the qualitative behavior of Figs.~\ref{fig:E_vs_ps_uncorrelated} and~\ref{fig:E_vs_ps_correlated} is similar, quantitative differences arise due to traffic correlation and the relative values of $\lambda_a$ and $\lambda_q$.
+In presence of correlated alarms, for case study c), the energy consumption for small $Q$ is higher than in case a), whereas the opposite trend is observed in the uncorrelated scenario.
+This difference stems from the different temporal distribution of alarms, which modifies the contribution of each sub-frame to the overall energy consumption.
+In Fig. ~\ref{fig:E_vs_ps_uncorrelated}, the values of $Q$ maximizing $\bar{p}_s$ correspond to different value of energy spent: for \emph{a}) $Q = 6$, $\bar{p}_s \approx 0.69$ and $E \approx 471\, \mu$J; for \emph{b}), $Q = 5$, $\bar{p}_s \approx 0.70$ and $\bar{E} \approx 466\,\mu$J; in \emph{c}) $Q = 3$, $p_s \approx 0.71$ and $E \approx 394\,\mu$J. In contrast, in Fig.~\ref{fig:E_vs_ps_correlated}, the optimal values shift to $Q \in \{5,4,4\}$.
+However, in all the cases, the maximum $\bar{p}_s$ is achieved with an intermediate energy consumption.
 Therefore, the optimal values of $Q$ for $\bar{p}_s$ balance energy consumption while ensuring system functionality.